Everlasting Kingdom: Unraveling the Bible’s Secrets

 Speaking of being born again, no one, other than Yeshua, has ever been born into the spirit (realm)—yet, the ultimate experience:

-John 3:5-10 Yeshua replied, “I tell you with absolute certainty that unless someone is born of water and the spirit, they can’t enter the Kingdom of Yehovah.
+John 3:5-10 Yeshua replied, “I tell you with absolute certainty that unless someone is born of water and the spirit they can’t enter Yehovah’s Kingdom.
 6 Those born of flesh ARE composed of flesh, and those born of the spirit ARE composed of spirit.
 7 Don’t be surprised when I tell you that it is imperative that you be born again.
-8 The wind blows wherever she wants and you hear her sing, but you don’t know where she came from or where she is going.
+8 The wind blows wherever she [2] wants and you hear her sing [3], but you don’t know where she came from or where she is going.
 That is how it is with everyone who is born of the spirit.”
 9 Nicodemus asked Him, “How can these things be?”
 10 Yeshua asked, “Are you a teacher of Israel, and yet you don’t understanding these things?

 I would also ask: “are you a teacher anywhere, without understanding these things?”